 - New England Wood was bought by the local community in 1980 after the Cuckfield Park estate was broken up.
 It is managed as a nature reserve.

 - The memorial stone at Whitemans Green commemorates the discovery of some fossil teeth by Gideon and Mary Ann Mantell in 1822.
 After collecting and meticulously analysing more fossil bones from the local quarries Mantell (a Lewes doctor) was eventually able to convince the scientific community that these were the remains of a huge reptile with teeth similar to the modern-day iguana, which he named Iguanodon in 1825.
 It was one of the first prehistoric creatures to be identified and named (the word dinosaur was not coined until the 1840s).

-- Borde Hill was built in 1598 and the house was owned by several different families in the following centuries.
-The gardens were created by the Clarke family, who bought the property in 1892 and were patrons of plant collectors in the early 20thC.
-They have been open to the public since 1965.
+- Borde Hill Garden was created by the Clarke family, who bought the Elizabethan house and grounds in 1892 and were patrons of plant collectors in the early 20thC.
+The garden has been open to the public since 1965.

 - The Ardingly branch connected the Brighton line at Haywards Heath with the Bluebell line at Horsted Keynes.
 The intermediate station at Ardingly was popular with ramblers and often the destination for special trains.
-This short section is still used by freight trains.
+The short section from the Brighton line to its old goods yard is still used by freight trains.

 - The Ouse Valley Railway was a ‘spoiler’ operation by the London, Brighton & South Coast Railway, which wanted to keep rivals out of its territory.
 It would have linked the Brighton line to St Leonards (near Hastings) via Uckfield and Hailsham.
 Shortly after work began in 1866 the collapse of the bank financing its construction led to the project being abandoned.